Start a conversation

 Pastoruri Glacier

 The Cordillera Blanca is home to some of the highest tropical glaciers in the world.
-In total, the range tallies over 700 glaciers, and one of these ice masses is Pastoruri.
+In total, the range has over 700 glaciers, and one of these is Pastoruri.
 Like many destinations within Huascaran National Park, Pastoruri resides in a very remote location and there is no direct public transportation to get there, so the best way to reach the glacier is by tour.

 Santa Cruz Trek Info